The Future of Healthcare is Predictive

 Remote patient monitoring is gaining traction.

 Wearables like Apple Watch, Oura Ring, and Whoop are also adding to and accelerating this trend.
-(The consumerization of healthcare is a related trend that I’ll leave for another post.)
+(The consumerization of healthcare is a related trend I’ll leave for another post.)

 These devices will get more “clinical.”
 Clinical and medical devices will get more “consumerized.”
+And hopefully we all get healthier.

 The future of healthcare is predictive

+And these aren’t just research papers.
 Last year, Eric Topol reviewed and highlighted the many ways data and AI are already starting to transform healthcare (see “Medical Forecasting”).
-One of the highlights:

 A recent study using machine learning was able to predict Alzheimer’s disease up to 7 years before diagnosis by integrating electronic health record data for cholesterol, blood pressure, vitamin D, and sex-specific features such as osteoporosis in women or erectile dysfunction and prostatic hypertrophy in men.